The Island of Gometra - a peopled wildness

 Gometra is the second largest and second most populous island in the Staffa Archipelago.
 It lies in Loch Staffa within the Loch Na Keal National Scenic Area near Staffa (2 miles), the Treshnish Isles (3 miles) and Iona (9 miles).

 Gometra's assets are its islanders and its internationally significant islandscape and biodiversity.
 From Gometra you can see Little Colonsay, Erisgeir, Jura, Colonsay, Islay, Iona, Staffa, Dubh Artach, Maesgeir, Tiree, Bec Bec, Dutchman's Cap, Dioghlum, Skerryvore, Lunga, Fladda, the Carnaburgs, Gunna, Coll, South Uist, Ulva & Mull.
 The Small Isles and Skye are visible from a few hundred yards offshore.
 Red deer, feral goats and otters can be watched here and grey and common seals pup and haul out on the island, its islets and skerries, singing in the evenings.
 Golden and sea eagles scavenge our hills, diminishing quantities of salmon and sea trout pass along both coasts and basking sharks and cetaceans including individually identifiable bottlenose dolphins and harbour porpoise are seen from our shores, while minke and killer whales are sighted further off.
-Gometra, once a territory of the lords of the Isles, lost and regained several times over the centuries, is among various Hebridean islands held today by their progeny, as well as being one of various islands held by the returning progeny of emigrants from the 18th and 19th century Celtic diaspora.
+Gometra, once a territory of the lords of the Isles, lost and regained several times over the centuries, is among various Hebridean islands held today by their myriad spawn, as well as being one of various islands held by the returning progeny of emigrants from the 18th and 19th century Celtic diaspora.

 Gometra usually has three to four households and with the key support of Mr Iain & Mrs Rhoda Munro is farmed by Mr Roc Sandford whose family connections with the island go back many years and who lives here part time.
 The local authority closed the school on the island some years ago.
 Mr Sandford has been ordered by the High Court to educate his children on the mainland on pain of up to a two year custodial sentence.
 When he came twenty years back Gometra was deserted, having been on the market for 18 months without attracting a private or community buyer, and was two and a half hours return by Land Rover from the nearest human neighbour at the far end of Ulva.
 At that time there was one habitable house.
 There are now five, of which two are let, one is available to let, one is used as a free bothy, a holiday let, and for decanting, and one is occupied by Mr Sandford's family.
 We are fortunate enough to have had several dozen people including over a dozen children living here for varying periods.
 We are working with Argyll and Bute to bring more houses into legal use, something they have agreed to in principal, but have not yet formalised.
 We breed Scottish blackface sheep, Highland cattle and on occasion Border collies, and keep horses, cats and pigs.
 Mr Munro is postman for the weekly postal run.
 The Gometra Gallery at Baileclaidh is a centre of excellence showing the work of the island’s jeweller, Mrs Rhoda Munro, and artists including Miss Polly Huggett, Mr Liam Ryan and Miss Sophie Baker.
 Mr Paul Wilkinson and Mr Conna Wilkinson have been staying at Baileclaidh, which is also the location for the construction of a planned model village.